Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have noted the additional requirements for our project, and we discussed some upgrades to include in our functional requirements list.<hr>

 09/20/2024 - <br>

+Discussed about the updated functional requirements with mentor and also contributed in documenting the list of proposed prototypes.